 Course work involves both required theory courses and electives.
 Theory courses provide common analytical background of modern economics and serve to build analytical skills.
 The generous number of electives allows you to pursue different fields, depending on your interests and educational background.

 Honors in Economics

 For details on honors in economics please see the departmental website.

 It is highly recommended that ECO 311 be completed by the end of your junior year.

 |Select 15 hours in economics, at least six of those hours must be in courses that require ECO 315 and/or ECO 317 as prerequisite(s), which have a number of 410 or greater.
 1,2||15|

 |Total Credit Hours||24|

-At least nine hours of advanced economics (300-level and above) as including ECO 315 and ECO 317 must be taken at Miami.
-Up to three hours of Summer Scholar credit can be applied toward the 15 hours of advanced economics.
+ECO 315 and ECO 317 must be taken at Miami.
+At least three additional hours of economics numbered 300 must be taken at Miami.
+Up to three hours of Summer Scholar credit can be applied toward the 15 hours of economics.
 Exceptions must be approved by the director of undergraduate studies.

 You must achieve at least a 2.00 GPA in all economics courses taken.